nodescan-admin/Quasar-Supabase-E/README.md

 After downloading or cloning the directory:
 1) Type npm install or yarn install
-2) Create a .env file and add it to the top level dirctory with this content:
+2) Create an '.env' file and add it to the top level dirctory with this content:

   VITE_SUPABASE_URL=<URL_from_your_supabase_account><br/>
   VITE_SUPABASE_ANON_KEY=<KEY_from_your_supabase_account>

-3) Type Quasar dev
+3) Type quasar dev

-If the initial page is blank go to localhost:3000/auth/login
+If the initial page is blank, go to localhost:3000/auth/login

 Changes:
 1) Added MagicLink login option